encryptededdy/resources/README.md

 # SOFTENG 364 Computer Networks

-Welcome to SOFTENG 364 at the [University of Auckland](https://www.auckland.ac.nz/).
+My attempt at the practice questions.